 The presence of suicidal thoughts or feelings is serious and requires immediate help.
 If you are in British Columbia, call 1-800-SUICIDE, available 24/7.
 A trained suicide response worker will help assess your risk and link you with the appropriate help.
 Calls from concerned family members or friends are also welcome.
 Elsewhere, contact your local distress line.

 To date, no research has been able to definitively identify a single cause of depression.
-The way that depression manifests varies, as does the characteristics of those who are afflicted, leading to a complex mix of factors.
+The way that depression manifests varies, as does the characteristics of those who are depressed, leading to a complex mix of factors.
 What can be said is that biological, genetic, social and psychological factors all seem to play a role.
 Some believe in the “stress-diathesis” model, which suggests that some human beings are biologically pre-programmed towards depression, but that a stressful event, or combination of triggers is what “activates” the person’s biology and triggers a depressive episode.

-Most of us know depressed people who come from a long line of depressed family members, others know of people who have become clinically depressed following a divorce, restructuring at work or physical health problems.
+Most of us know depressed people who come from a long line of depressed family members, others know of people who have become clinically depressed following events such as a divorce, restructuring at work or physical health problems.
 Research also has been demonstrating that the experience of trauma, especially in the first few years of life, produces structural changes in the brain that increase vulnerability to depression.

 Feeling bad about so-called “unacceptable” feelings and what to do about them.